GabeScott/standard-works-vault/General Conference/1979 April - “Feed My Sheep”.md

 # “Feed My Sheep”

-*By David B. Haight - Of the Council of the Twelve*
+By Elder David B. Haight - *Of the Council of the Twelve*

 *Given in the April session of the 1979 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1979/04/feed-my-sheep?lang=eng)

 I must admit that my heart beat a little faster with spiritual emotion as the choir was singing “The Morning Breaks; the Shadows Flee,” one of the great, stirring hymns of the Church.
 You will recall that Parley P. Pratt, one of the Twelve sent to Great Britain by the Prophet Joseph Smith to assist in opening the work abroad, composed those words.
 They were to help explain the true gospel message to the world.
 He penned,

-“The morning breaks; the shadows flee;
+>“The morning breaks; the shadows flee;

-Lo, Zion’s standard is unfurled!
+>Lo, Zion’s standard is unfurled!

-The dawning of a brighter day.”
+>The dawning of a brighter day.”

-(Hymns, no. 269.)
+>

 The morning light of the gospel is spreading over the world, the shadows of darkness are disappearing, the majesty of his work is bursting forth.
 Tens of thousands are accepting the gospel of salvation.